Vandivier/my-resume/README.md

 1. Export your LinkedIn resume built with the [LinkedIn Resume Builder](https://www.linkedin.com/help/linkedin/answer/a551182).
 2. Use GPT-4 to convert the LinkedIn-built PDF into `resume.html`.
 See the `GPT-4 Prompt` section for more tips about the specific prompt to use.
 3. Replace this repository's `resume.html` with your own.
-4. Install `uv` and sync dependencies.
+4. Install `uv`.
    - macOS (Homebrew): `brew install uv`
    - Script: `curl -LsSf https://astral.sh/uv/install.sh | sh`
    - Verify: `uv --version`
-5. Install project dependencies: `uv sync`
-6. Generate PDFs: `uv run python create-pdf-resume.py`
-   1. Requires Python v3.11+ (managed by `uv`)
-7. Optional: Remove `resume.pdf` from `.gitignore`.
-   1. Benefit: This publishes the final form of your resume to GitHub
-   2. Cost/Risk: If your resume has sensitive or personal data on it, that data will be published to the open web.
+5. Create and activate a virtual environment:
+   - `uv venv`
+6. macOS system libraries for WeasyPrint (if not already installed):
+   - `brew install cairo pango gdk-pixbuf libffi pkg-config`
+7. Install Python dependencies into your venv:
+   - `uv sync --no-install-project`
+8. Generate PDFs inside the venv:
+   - `python create-pdf-resume.py`

-## PDF Engine
+## Built With

 This project uses WeasyPrint for HTML/CSS to PDF conversion.

-- Pros: Modern CSS support, high quality output, no external headless browser.
-- macOS dependencies (if needed): `brew install cairo pango gdk-pixbuf libffi`
-- After installing system libs, re-run: `uv sync`
-- If your HTML relies on heavy client-side JavaScript, consider Playwright instead.

 ## Known Limitations